 Same speaker settings apply to all target languages, but there is no need to apply same settings to all speakers of a video.
 This is highly subjective to how much voice data one speaker has in the video.

 You can use intermediate values to achieve varying levels of trade-off across the settings.
+Please note re-generations is required after changing a setting resulting in credit consumption.

 Deep Dive: Setting Descriptions